GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/simulated/README.md

 ```
 ### GCS Auth

-Run the following commands to authenticate your application so that it can access GCS buckets properly:
+Run the following commands to authenticate your application so it can access GCS buckets.
 ```shell
 gcloud config set project PROJECT_ID gcloud auth application-default login